 Where do Altmetric's course syllabi data come from?

-Altmetric has partnered with The Open Syllabus Project (OSP), who have provided us with a database containing mention counts from over 1 million course syllabi.
-Each “mention” within a course syllabus is simply displayed in Altmetric as a count.
+Altmetric partnered with The Open Syllabus Project (OSP), who have provided us with a database containing mention counts from over 1 million course syllabi.
+Each mention within a course syllabus is displayed in Altmetric as a count.
 We also provide information about the institution that produced the syllabus.

-How much do course syllabi contribute to the Altmetric Attention Score?
+How much do courses syllabi contribute to the Altmetric Attention Score?

 Where can I see course syllabi data?

-OpenSyllabus data is also visible on Details Pages, under the "Syllabi" tab.
-Where applicable, the name and location of the institution will appear on a map of the world.
+OpenSyllabus data is also visible on Altmetric Details Pages, under the Syllabi tab.
+Where applicable, the location of institutions are visualised.